jon-acker/collaborator/README.md

 The specs generated automatically insert one of two RequireJs plugins: spec-module! or spec-object! depending on whether you use grunt spec:module:acme/something or spec:object:acme/something, respectively.
-Using these plugins, Grunt-spec is notified when the object to spec is missing it will offer to create it.
+Using these plugins, Grunt-spec is notified when the object to spec is missing and will offer to create it.

 There are currently only two AMD patterns supported: